 The quality (and even price) of servicing may come down to the individual dealership, and what’s required for your particular model.
-But new BMW and Audi owners were found to be the most satisfied with the service they received, which could help you narrow down your options if you’re in the market for a new car and are conscious about the ongoing hassle and cost of servicing your wheels.
+But new Isuzu UTE owners were found to be the most satisfied with the service they received, which could help you narrow down your options if you’re in the market for a new car and are conscious about the ongoing hassle and cost of servicing your wheels.

 Regardless of which brand you drive off with, below are a few tips to help you get the most out of your service, as well as how to keep your car running smoothly in between those trips to the dealership.

 Dropping off your new pride and joy for its first full service can be a bit nerve-wracking ─ particularly as there’s a chance that something’s wrong, or that you might end up left with a larger bill than expected.
 Thankfully, new vehicles are generally covered by consumer law, manufacturer warranties and servicing deals.
 This means you’ll typically be covered if something important breaks.
 But even if you take all necessary precautions, whatever is under the bonnet can be unknown territory for many and it may feel easier to simply go with the flow and not question the costs.